 Tours usually include the museum at Hawkinge, which has a remarkable collection of artefacts from the Battle, and Hawkinge New Cemetery, where British and German aircrew are buried.

-The second of the 2014 tours takes place on 6 September, and with interest already keen, early booking is recommended.
-Tour places cost £75, with a small discount for Friends of the Few.
-Joining the Friends has many other benefits as well as the reduced tour cost – you can find out how to join here.
+There is a discount on the cost of the tours for Friends of the Few.
+Joining the Friends has many other benefits – you can find out how to join here.
+Join the tour mailing list by emailing firstname.lastname@example.org